-The admin can manage all types of requests, including current requests, pending requests, scheduled requests as well as a completed request from here.
-The requests can also be categorized location wise, date wise, status wise, etc.
+The admin can manage all types of requests, including current requests, pending requests, scheduled requests as well as a completed requests from here.
+The requests can also be categorized location-wise, date-wise, status-wise, etc.

 Admin can track all the associated vehicles on maps.
 The location of active and inactive driver-partners can also be accessed.
 This feature can be further used to filter vehicles and drivers in a specific locality or area.